About

 Stanford's Story

-Stanford Fraser is a Public Defender in Prince George’s County and lives with his wife, Michele Hall, in Largo Maryland.
+Stanford Fraser is a Public Defender in Prince George’s County and lives with his wife, Michele Hall, and his son Tre, in Largo Maryland.
 He graduated from Howard University, in 2013, where he studied History and Community Development.
 At Howard, Stanford volunteered with Amnesty International in their Repeal the Maryland Death Penalty campaign.
 As a volunteer, Stanford organized college students in DC and led protests and lobby sessions in Annapolis.
 Thankfully, Maryland repealed the death penalty in 2013.

 Education & Beyond